SparksFire1410/watch-duty-pwa/replit.md

 - **Call retention system**: Calls stay for minimum 1 hour, last 5 calls kept indefinitely
 - **Manual dismissal**: X button in upper right corner of each call to dismiss manually
 - **Scrollable calls list**: Can scroll through multiple active fire calls (600px max-height)
+- **Yellow highlighting for new calls**: New calls appear with transparent yellow background; click to dismiss highlight
+- **Dual check timestamps**: Shows both "Check Start" (when scan begins) and "Check Finish" (when scan completes)
 - Configured workflow to run on port 5000

 ## API Endpoints